 - Toys may be placed on the grave of a child but they must not become permanent fixtures and should be removed within a year of the child’s death.
 Toys are not permitted in other circumstances.

-- The dimensions of a memorial tablet marking the place of internment of ashes of just one person should not exceed 12”x12”.
-Where the ashes of two people are to be interred in the same plot the dimensions of the tablet may be increased to 14”x 14”.
+- The dimensions of a memorial tablet (‘ledger stone’) marking an interment of ashes of just one person should not exceed 12’’x12’’.
+Where the ashes of two people are to be interred in the same plot the dimensions of the tablet may be increased to 14’’x 14’’.

 - A flower pot may be placed on top of an ashes memorial but because space in the churchyard is now severely limited the planting of flowers around ashes memorials is not permitted.